jeremiahsnapp/dev-lxc/README.md

 	servers (i.e. it does not get installed on backend servers).

     The name of this base container is built from the names and versions of the Chef packages that get installed which makes this base container easy to be reused by another cluster that is configured to use the same Chef packages.

-    Since no configuration actually happens yet there is rarely a need to delete this container.
+    *Since no configuration actually happens yet there is rarely a need to delete this container.*

 3. Unique

-    The unique base container is the last to get created.
+    The unique base container is the last to get created and is identified by the "u-" prefix on the container name.

     `DevLXC::ChefServer#create` controls the creation of a unique base container.